chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 </p>

 With above result, we can now let $$\eta = \frac{1-\hat{\alpha}_{t-1}}{1-\hat{\alpha_t}}$$ and now $$\sigma_t^{2} = \eta * \hat{\beta_t}$$ where $$\eta$$ can now be used to control the stochasticity/determinism of the sampling process.
-As one can see, if $$\eta = 0$$, this means that the variance of the above denoising step becomes zero and therefore the sampling becomes completely deterministic.
+As one can see, if $$\eta = 0$$, this means that the variance of the above denoising step becomes zero and therefore the sampling becomes deterministic.
 This means that given an input image, no matter how many different times you sampled, you would end up with the same sampled image!
+Therefore, this is why this process is called "denoising diffusion implicit model", as like other implicit models like GANs, the sampling process is deterministic.

-But we also talked about how DDIM speeds up the sampling process, how?
+But we also talked about how DDIM speeds up the sampling process, why?
+Look at the

-The main advantages of DDIM over DDPM are: stochastic, allows consistency and also interpolation (interpolation in DDPM is possible, but stochasticity ruins it)
+To wrap up, the main advantages of DDIM over DDPM are: stochastic, allows consistency and also interpolation (interpolation in DDPM is possible, but stochasticity ruins it)
+1. Faster sampling:
-1. Consistency: DDIMs are consistent, meaning that if we initialize the same latent variable $$x_T$$ via same random seed during sampling, the samples
+2. Control of stochasticity: As mentioned above, when $$eta=0$$, DDIMs are deterministic, meaning that if we start with the same latent vector (predicted noise) $$x_T$$ via same random seed during sampling, the samples generated from that will be identical.

-2.
+Therefore, this is why the authors of the LDM paper use DDIM over DDPM.

 <a id="conditioning"></a>
 ###  ***Conditioning:***